af83/edwig-docs/source/index.html.md

 * Siri-service-request-broadcaster
 * Siri-stop-points-discovery-request-broadcaster

-**siri-check-status-client:** Sert à émettre des requêtes de CheckStatus via un Guardian (envoi de requêtes automatique toutes les 30 secondes).
-Nécessite *remote_url* pour l'adresse du serveur et *remote_credentials* pour s'identifier.
+**siri-check-status-client:** Is used to emit CheckStatus Resquests by a Guardian (automatically sending requests each 30 secondes).
+Need *remote_url* to the server's address and *remote_credentials* to identify.

-**siri-check-status-server:** Sert à répondre aux requêtes de CheckStatus.
-Nécessite *local_credential* pour identifier les requêtes.
+**siri-check-status-server:** Is used to answer the CheckStatus requests.
+Need *local_credential* to identify the requests.

-**siri-stop-monitoring-request-collector** Sert à émettre des requêtes de StopMonitoring via un Guardian (envoi de requêtes automatiquement si un StopArea n'a pas été mis à jour depuis une minute ou plus).
-Nécessite *remote_objectid_kind* pour savoir ce que le partenaire utilise comme type d'objectid, *remote_url* pour l'adresse du serveur, et *remote_credential* pour s'identifier.
+**siri-stop-monitoring-request-collector** Is used to answer the StopMonitoring by a Guardian (Automatically sending requests if a StopArea haven't been updated since a minute or more).
+Need *remote_objectid_kind* to known what kind of objectid the partner is using, *remote_url* for the server address, and *remote_credential* to indentify.

-**siri-stop-monitoring-request-broadcaster:** Sert à répondre aux requêtes de StopMonitoring.
-Nécessite *remote_objectid_kind* pour savoir ce que le partenaire utilise comme type d'objectid et *local_credential* pour identifier les requêtes.
+**siri-stop-monitoring-request-broadcaster:** Is used to answer the StopMonitoring requests.
+Need *remote_objectid_kind* to know what kind of objectid the partner is using and *local_credential* to indentify requests.

-**siri-service-request-broadcaster:** Sert à répondre aux requêtes de GetSiriService.
-Nécessite *remote_objectid_kind* pour savoir ce que le partenaire utilise comme type d'objectid et *local_credential* pour identifier les requêtes.
+**siri-service-request-broadcaster:** Is used to answer the GetSiriService requests.
+Need *remote_objectid_kind* to know what kind of objectid the partner is using and *local_credential* to identify requests.

-**siri-stop-points-discovery-request-broadcaster:** Sert à répondre aux requêtes de StopPointDiscovery.
-Nécessite *remote_objectid_kind* pour savoir ce que le partenaire utilise comme type d'objectid et *local_credential* pour identifier les requestes.
+**siri-stop-points-discovery-request-broadcaster:** Is used to answer StopPointDiscovery requests.
+Need *remote_objectid_kind* to know what kind of objectid the partner is using and *local_credential* to identify requests.